Billaferd/QuantumNexus/Designers/Quantum Nexus Domain Characteristics.md

   * **Disruption and Control:** They are the premier domain for controlling enemy units through non-damaging means.
 They can force units to move, prevent them from acting, or use the **Taunt** keyword to dictate the flow of combat.
   * **Hand and Deck Manipulation:** They are the only domain that can directly attack an opponent's mind, represented by their ability to force discards from the hand, disrupting the enemy's plans at their source.
   * **Misdirection and Mobility:** As masters of the **Skirmisher** keyword and other repositioning abilities, they are exceptionally mobile, executing hit-and-run attacks and repositioning with fluid grace.
-  * **Targeted Elimination:** Their attacks are precise, representing a focused psychic lance that can bypass conventional armor or defenses to strike at a weak point.
+  * **Targeted Elimination (Units/Assets):** Their deployed Units and Assets possess precise attacks, representing a focused psychic lance that can bypass conventional armor or defenses to strike at a weak point.
   * **Misdirection and Evasion:** As masters of the **Skirmisher** and **Phantom** keywords, they are exceptionally mobile and difficult to pin down, executing hit-and-run attacks and repositioning with fluid grace.
 * **Struggles With:**
   * **Raw Attack Power:** A psychic assault doesn't always leave a physical mark.
 Their units generally have lower base Attack values, as their goal is often to neutralize, not obliterate.
   * **Destroying Non-Unit Cards:** Their powers are focused on living or machine minds.
 They have almost no way to directly affect inanimate objects like enemy Assets or Terrain.
   * **Sustained, Long-Range Combat:** Their abilities require focus and proximity.
 They have very few units with **Far Range**, preferring to get up close and personal.
 * **Restricted From:**
-  * **Direct Attack:** Their Event cards are tools of manipulation, deception, and control, not crude blasts of energy.
+  * **Direct Attack (Events):** Their Event cards are strictly tools of manipulation, deception, and control.
+They must never deal direct damage like a crude blast of energy.
   * **Keyword: Impact:** The physical, grinding nature of **Impact** is irrelevant to a war fought in the mind.
   * **Resource Generation:** Their power is internal and self-contained; they cannot generate additional CP.
 * **Special Skill:**